iipc/jwarc/README.md

 Inflater (coming in JDK 11).

 **Limitations:** This library has not been battle tested yet.
 The HTTP parser in lacking a robust parsing mode and is probably too strict for real world data.
 The API for writing of records is incomplete.
-The documentation is still being written.

 Once implemented the API for writing records will probably look something like this: